// Add the new slick-theme.css if you want the default styling

 QLD, SA, TAS, ACT, NSWwww.energymadeeasy.gov.au

 Not sure if your bills are high?
-Check out this government comparison of like businesses to find out where you sit. https://www.checkyourenergyspend.com.au
+Check out this government comparison website where you can compare your energy usage to other businesses like you: https://www.checkyourenergyspend.com.au

-Every degree up or down on heating or cooling can increase energy use by 5-10% if it doesn’t have a negative impact on your business:
+Adjusting your heating and cooling by can have a significant impact on your bill.
+Every degree up or down can increase energy use by 5-10% if it doesn’t have a negative impact on your business:

-• In winter have the temperature set at 18-20 deg
+• In winter have the temperature set at 18-20 degrees

-• In summer have the temperature set at 24-26 deg
+• In summer have the temperature set at 24-26 degrees

 4- Lighting

-If you haven’t already, consider switching to more energy efficient light bulbs such as LEDs.
-Sounds minor but lighting can account for 10-25% of your bill and for some businesses this could be up to 50% so it’s a quick win.
+Consider switching to more energy efficient light bulbs such as LEDs if you haven’t already.
+Lighting can account for 10-25% of your bill, and for some businesses this could be up to 50%, so this is a quick win.

-You may also consider motion detectors and timers instead of relying on staff to switch off lights.
+You could also consider installing motion detectors and timers instead of relying on staff to switch off lights.

 Check your state government website for any energy efficient upgrade programs.

-When replacing appliances like fridges, aim for the highest energy stars that also suits your budget and sizing requirements.
+When replacing appliances like fridges, aim for the highest energy rating that also suits your budget and sizing requirements.

 Check your state government website for any rebates you may be eligible for when considering an upgrade.
 For example, in NSW there is the Energy Savings Scheme.